ncatlab/nlab-content/pages/7/6/1/0/20167/content.md

 The list of assumptions there is satisfied because [[G-representation spheres are G-CW-complexes]], and because we are now mapping from the representation sphere to itself, $S^V \to S^V$, which makes all the assumptions on dimensions and orientation data be satisfied.

 This equivariant Hopf degree theorem is stated above under the simplifying assumption that the dimension of all fixed loci is positive.
-But the proof from [tomDieck 79, 8.4](#tomDieck79) immediately applies to our situation where the dimension of the fixed locus at the full subgroup $H = G$ is 0, with $\left( S^V\right)^G = S^0$.
-Then, our assumption of bipointedness uniquely fixes the choice of map $S^0 \overset{c^G}{\longrightarrow} S^0$ in the first step of the inductive argument in [tomDieck 79, 8.4](#tomDieck79), and from there on the proof applies verbatim.
+But the proof from [tomDieck 79, 8.4](#tomDieck79) immediately applies to our situation where the dimension of the fixed locus at the full subgroup $H = G$ may be 0, with $\left( S^V\right)^G = S^0$.
+This gives a choice in $\mathbb{Z}_2$ in the first step of the inductive argument in [tomDieck 79, 8.4](#tomDieck79), and from there on the proof applies verbatim.

 =--